Arbela, Ohio

-Arbela was platted on July 25, 1838 by Marquis L. Osborne.
-Although Arbella was initally given 40 lots, the town didn't really grow, with not much being built at the townsite.
+Arbela was platted on July 25, 1838, by Marquis L. Osborne.
+Although Arbela was initially given 40 lots, not much of a town was ever built, only a school, grocer, and gunsmith.
 The Arbela Post Office was established October 24, 1887, and discontinued May 31, 1907.
 Mail service is now sent through the Richwood branch.

 Telephone service was installed from Byhalia to Arbela in 1900.